Purdue Boilermakers football: Final rankings

 Purdue has finished a season ranked in the Associated Press (AP) poll on 17 occasions.
 The Boilermakers have finished ranked amongst the top 10 in college football on five occasions.
 Purdue attained its highest-ever ranking in the polls during the preseason of the 1968 season, when they were ranked No. 1 in the AP Poll for 6 straight weeks before they lost to No. 4 Ohio State 0–13.
 Since the implementation of the Bowl Championship Series (BCS) in 1998, Purdue has finished the regular season ranked one time in the final BCS standings.
 While the Boilermakers are 54–175–5 against opponents ranked in the AP Poll, they have an all-time record of 111–65–10 when ranked in the AP Poll themselves.

 "Spoilermakers"

 Purdue has knocked off the No. 1 ranked football team in college football seven times over the years—the third most of all the Division I teams in college football.
 Only Notre Dame and Oklahoma have accomplished this more times.
+The Boilermakers have nine wins against AP No. 1 or No. 2 teams as an unranked squad, four more than any other program in the poll era.
 The first Spoilermaker game occurred in 1950 when Purdue broke Notre Dame's 39-game win streak.
 In 1953, Purdue ended Michigan State's 28-game win streak with a 6–0 win.